 No two rooms are the same, but all have a light, crisp feel, with soft white sheets and towels, freshly cut flowers and colourful accents (a retro orange lamp here, a bold modern painting there).
 In line with its 1920s home, Vain has well-judged retro touches throughout - an antique armchair updated with a turquoise print, say, or a mirrored coffee table with a hint of Art Deco.
 And, although none of the rooms are large due to the historic nature of the building, the space has been cleverly utilised.

 There are 4 room categories: V, A, I and N (naturally), with V being the plushest and N the cheapest.
-V rooms (Senior Rooms) and A rooms (Junior Rooms) have larger double beds that can be set up as twins, and many Seniors have private outdoor space (a patio, balcony or mini terrace).
-Bear in mind that most other rooms have windows that give onto an internal patio.
+V rooms (Senior Rooms with Balcony) have some outdoor space; bear in mind that most other rooms have windows that give onto an internal patio.
 For those wanting lazy starts and nights in, it could be worth paying the extra for more privacy and lounging space.

 Bathrooms are white and modern (if sometimes a touch small), with neat circular sinks and cool, test-tube-shaped house toiletries, each with a pop art-inspired Vain motif.
 Bath addicts should request one of the Senior Rooms, which have the extraordinary bonus of a glass-enclosed whirlpool bath, meaning you can gaze up through the trees into the blue BA sky while taking a soak (fear not, they aren't overlooked).